 He was promoted to Associate Director of Athletics in November 2013 after being named Director of Athletic Communications in May of that year.
 Williamson, who served as Harvard's Interim Director of Athletic Communications from February to April 2013, was previously an Assistant Director of Athletic Communications with the Crimson from 2007-2013.

 In his current capacity, Williamson is the main spokesperson and media relations contact for the nation's largest Division I athletics program.
 He handles the direct publicity for several of Harvard's teams and is responsible for updating GoCrimson.com, writing, designing and editing publications such as game programs, creating video highlights for assigned Harvard teams and working to keep Harvard athletics prominent in the local, regional and national media.
 Williamson also oversees Harvard's social media efforts, using Twitter, Facebook, Instagram and YouTube to promote Harvard Athletics.
 He also oversees Harvard's multimedia department.

-Williamson works directly with the nationally prominent football team and men's and women's heavyweight and lightweight crew programs.
-He has previously worked with the men's basketball, women's soccer, men's soccer, women's lacrosse, men's lacrosse, men's and women's fencing, men's swimming & diving, men's squash, women's squash, men's tennis, women's tennis, men's and women's water polo and wrestling programs.
+Williamson works directly with the nationally prominent football team.
+He has previously worked with the men's basketball, women's soccer, men's soccer, women's lacrosse, men's lacrosse, men's and women's heavyweight crew, men's and women's lightweight crew, men's and women's fencing, men's swimming & diving, men's squash, women's squash, men's tennis, women's tennis, men's and women's water polo and wrestling programs.

 From 2010-13, Williamson was the main contact for the men's basketball team, leading the public relations effort during Harvard's first three Ivy League title winning seasons.
 During the 2011-12 season, the Crimson advanced to the NCAA tournament for the first time since 1946 and earned the program's first national ranking.
 In 2012-13, Harvard won the first NCAA tournament game in team history and advanced to the Round of 32.

 In May 2008, Williamson served as the press box coordinator helping oversee 300 media members for the NCAA Men's Lacrosse Championships held at Gillette Stadium.
 He worked in a similar capacity at the 2009 NCAA Men's Lacrosse Championships and was the media coordinator at the 2010 NCAA Fencing Championships and the 2011 NCAA Men's Lacrosse Quarterfinals at Gillette Stadium.
 In May 2012, Williamson also served as the media coordinator for the NCAA Men's Lacrosse Championships at Gillette Stadium.